Missouri Dog Bite Laws

 • the injury was the result of a dog bite

-• you, the injured person, was on public property or lawfully on private property, and
+• you, the injured person, were on public property or lawfully on private property, and

 • you, the injured person, did not provoke the dog